-For fall 2020, International Student Orientation will be held online through Zoom on August 19, 2020, at 9:00 a.m.
-Students should check Zoom capabilities on their phone or computer prior to our event.
-Important information about US Immigration requirements related to student employment, full-time coursework, how to obtain an SSN and driver’s licenses, and IUP resources will be shared with students.
-Undergraduate students will be advised and register for classes remotely with assistance from the IUP Orientation office.
+Spring 2021 International Student Orientation will begin January 13, 2021 at 9:00 a.m.
+Location is still being determined.
+We will share more details through email and on our website soon.
+Important information about US Immigration requirements related to student employment, full-time coursework, how to obtain an SSN and driver’s license, and IUP resources will be shared with students.
+Undergraduate students will be advised and register for classes remotely with assistance from the IUP Orientation Office.
 Graduate students should work with graduate coordinators for advising and registration of classes.
 Meals are provided at North Dining for those who will be on campus.

 Please note that all ALI and all undergraduate students (freshman and transfer, as well as exchange students who are interested in taking English or math courses) must take English and math tests to assist academic advisors with course registration and accurate course placement.